Pathoschild/smapi-mod-dump/source/~Jonqora/AngryGrandpa/README.md

 If you install this mod on an existing save, it will assume that any existing Statue of Perfection in the game world belongs to the host.
 The host player will **not** be able to receive extra statues by using the `reset_evaluation` command.

 ### Translation Support
-No translations are available yet, but the mod is designed with full language support!
+This mod already includes full translations for French, Italian, Portuguese, and (coming soon) Russian and Spanish!
 If you would like to help translate this mod, you can [contribute here](https://github.com/StardewModders/mod-translations/issues/31).
 Submitted translations will be included in future mod updates.

 ## User Information